 CPHSS and RSTL formed an Evaluation Advisory Committee of 12 stakeholders.
-Members were selected based on their knowledge and expertise in early childhood development and health, including representatives from partner organizations.
+They selected members based on their knowledge and expertise in early childhood development and health, including representatives from partner organizations.
 The Evaluation Advisory Committee members met periodically in the fall of 2013 to:

-- > Discuss the desired outcomes, domains, and activities of RSTL; - Develop a program logic model; - Identify preliminary goals and objectives of the program; - Determine what questions they wanted the evaluation to answer.
+- Discuss the desired outcomes, domains, and activities of the RSTL program; - Develop a Program Logic Model; - Identify preliminary goals and objectives of the program; - Determine the intended users and uses of the evaluation and what questions they wanted the evaluation to answer.

-These discussions resulted in seven evaluation questions.
+These discussions resulted in a final list of seven evaluation questions.
 Using this set of questions, CPHSS and RSTL staff members identified mixed methods data sources to answer each question, developed a timeline for data collection, and formalized the evaluation plan.